jul6art/symfony-skeleton/data/doc/AUDIT.md

 License
 -------

-The VsWeb Symfony Skeleton is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Symfony Skeleton is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 &copy; 2019 [dev in the hood](https://devinthehood.com)